surma/surma.dev/content/things/webgpu.md

 + console.log(new Float32Array(data));
 |||

-Since our pipeline has been extended with a bind group layout, our dispatch code would not fail if we didn’t also provide a bind group, as we are doing with `passEncoder.setBindGroup()`.
+Since we added a bing group layout to our pipeline, any invocation without providing a bind group would now fail.
 After we define our “pass”, we add an additional command via our command encoder to copy the data from our output buffer to the staging buffer and submit our command buffer to the queue.
-The GPU will start working hard to crunching through our code (which still does nothing), while we already submit our request for the `stagingBuffer` to be mapped.
-This function is async as it needs to wait until all commands currently in the device’s queue have been processed.
-Once that promise is resolved, the buffer is mapped, but not exposed to JavaScript yet.
-With `stagingBuffer.getMappedRange()` we can request for a subsection (or the entire buffer) to be exposed to JavaScript as an good ol’ `ArrayBuffer`.
-This is real mapped memory, meaning the data will disappear (the `ArrayBuffer` will be “detached”), when `stagingBuffer` gets unmapped. `slice()` is a quick way to create a copy.
+The GPU will start working through the command queue.
+We don’t know when the GPU will be done exactly, but we we can already submit our request for the `stagingBuffer` to be mapped.
+This function is async as it needs to wait until the command queue has been fully processed.
+When the returned promise resolves, the buffer is mapped, but not exposed to JavaScript yet. `stagingBuffer.getMappedRange()` let’s us request for a subsection (or the entire buffer) to be exposed to JavaScript as an good ol’ `ArrayBuffer`.
+This is real mapped memory, meaning the data will disappear (the `ArrayBuffer` will be “detached”), when `stagingBuffer` gets unmapped, so I’m using `slice()` to create JavaScript-owned copy.

 <figure>
   <img loading="lazy" width=1024 height=429 src="./emptybuffer.avif">
-  <figcaption>Not very exciting, but these zeroes were generted by our GPU.</figcaption>
+  <figcaption>Not very exciting, but these zeroes were somewhat generated by our GPU.</figcaption>
 </figure>

 Before we start doing any advanced calculation on our GPU, let’s just fill in some data to see that our pipeline is _indeed_ working as intended.
 This is our _new_ compute shader code, with extra spacing for clarity.